 Prior to joining the BDC, Cole was a member of the Baltimore City Council from 2007 to 2014, and served as the Associate Vice President of Institutional Advancement at the University of Baltimore for more than a decade.
 His public service also includes a term as a member of the Maryland House of Delegates from 1998 to 2002, and six years as a Special Assistant to U.S. Representative Elijah E. Cummings.

-Cole is the Chairman of Cecil Bank and Cecil Bancorp, Inc., and a board member of the Maryland Stadium Authority, the Baltimore Hotel Corporation, Innovation Works, the Schaefer Center for Public Policy, and board member immediate past chair of the Baltimore Hotel Corporation, and the Volo Kids Foundation.
+Cole is the Chairman of Cecil Bank and Cecil Bancorp, Inc., and a board member of the Maryland Stadium Authority, Innovation Works, the Schaefer Center for Public Policy, the Volo Kids Foundation, the Baltimore Hotel Corporation.
 He is a 2018 Rose Center Fellow in Equitable Economic Development, a partnership with Urban Land Institute and the National League of Cities.

 Tom Parker is Vice President of Margrave Strategies where he focuses on all aspects of the real estate development process including concept, execution, and management.
 In this role, Parker actively manages the redevelopment of strategic assets on behalf of the Terrapin Development Company at the University of Maryland, including the negotiation of development agreements, financial analyses, and oversight of projects under construction.
 Notable projects include (total dev. cost, key partners): Union on Knox ($138M, Greystar), The Aster College Park ($165M, Bozzuto), College Park City Hall ($45M, TDC/UMD/City of College Park), The Hotel at UMD ($185M, Southern Management).
 Additionally, Parker oversees the day-to-day asset management, property management and leasing of assets that are completed and operational, as well as the company’s core operations such as managing operating budgets, financial reporting, and supervising the accounting and insurance teams.